LobbyOS/lobby-server/README.md

-# lobby-server
+# Lobby Server

-An app for making Lobby a Lobby server
+An app for making a Lobby installation, a [Lobby server](http://lobby.subinsb.com)